MaliciousFiles/Python-Projects/Little_Projects/docs/guess_the_number.md

 Bob: Correct!
 ```

-## How to play guess the number with python?
+## How to play guess the number with python
 1. Run the file run.py.
 You can do so with the python idle, or through the command line (make sure you are in the Little_Projects directory.):
   ```
   $ python run.py